JuliaImages/ImageMorphology.jl/docs/src/structuring_element.md

 ## [Symmetricity](@id concept_symmetric)

-Among all the structuring elements, the symmetric ones are used most in practice -- they have better properties and thus enables optimized algorithm implementation.
+Among all the structuring elements, the symmetric ones are used most in practice -- they have better properties and their symmetry enables certain implementation optimizations.

 The SE symmetricity is defined with respect to the center point for the mask representation `mask = strel(Bool, se)`: `se` is symmetric if `mask[I] == mask[-I]` holds for `I ∈ CartesianIndices(mask)`.